GoogleCloudPlatform/webapp2/docs/features.rst

 Independent of the App Engine SDK
 ---------------------------------
-webapp2 doesn't depend on the Google App Engine SDK and :ref:`can even be used outside of App Engine <tutorials.quickstart.nogae>`.
+webapp2 doesn't depend on the Google App Engine SDK and :ref:`can be used outside of App Engine <tutorials.quickstart.nogae>`.
-If the SDK is not found, it has fallbacks to be used as a general purpose web framework in any server.
-It supports threaded environments and the latest ``WebOb`` version.
+If the SDK is not found, it has fallbacks to be used in any server as a general purpose web framework.

 Future proof